docsforadobe/after-effects-expression-reference/docs/text-style.md

 **Description**

 Used to set the Kerning Type.
 The value will be applied to the entire Text layer unless a start index and number of characters are specified.

+!!! note
-Please note that `manual` is not a valid value for this method.
+    `manual` is not a valid value for this method.
 To set manual kerning, use [TextStyle.setKerning(value, characterIndex)](#textstyle-setkerning).

-Also, please note that automatic kerning will take a precendence over manual kerning.
+    Also, note that automatic kerning will take a precendence over manual kerning.

 **Type**